 Water Conservation

-Water conservation has become a way of life throughout the West with a growing recognition that the supply of water is not unlimited.
+Water conservation has become a way of life throughout the West with a growing recognition that water supply is not unlimited.

-Drought is the most common motivator of increased water conservation but the gradual drying of the West as a result of climate change means the amount of fresh water available for drinking, irrigation, industry and other uses must be used as efficiently as possible.
+Drought is the most common motivator of increased water conservation.
+However, the gradual drying of the West due to climate change means the amount of fresh water available for drinking, irrigation, industry and other uses must be used as efficiently as possible.

 As the demand for water increases, officials recognize that greater progress is needed in water conservation as a critical part of the overall strategy for managing water resources efficiently.
-Conservation measures once thought unnecessary now are considered essential for meeting future water demand.
-Cities, for instance, use about the same amount of applied water today as they did decades ago but are still able to accommodate population growth.
+Cities, for instance, use about the same amount of applied water today as they did decades ago but can still accommodate population growth.

 Initiatives